 It is a hereditary form of anemia, a condition in which there are not enough healthy blood cells to carry adequate oxygen throughout the body.

-Normally, your blood cells are flexible and round, moving easily through your blood vessels.
+Usually, your blood cells are flexible and round, moving quickly through your blood vessels.

-Also called sickle cell anemia, in sickle cell anemia the red blood cells become stiff and sticky and have the shape of sickles or growing moons.
+Also called sickle cell anemia, the red blood cells become stiff and sticky and have the shape of sickles or growing moons in sickle cell anemia.

-These irregularly shaped cells can get trapped in small blood vessels, which can slow down or block blood flow and oxygen in some parts of the body.
+These irregularly shaped cells can get trapped in small blood vessels, slowing down or blocking blood flow and oxygen in some body parts.

 There is no cure for most people with sickle cell anemia.
-But treatments can relieve pain and help prevent problems associated with the disease.
+However, treatments can relieve pain and help prevent problems associated with the disease.

 Sickle cell symptoms